 Director Ron Howard wasn't happy with Nicole Kidman's facial reaction during the shooting of the scene where her character lifts the bowl covering Joseph's (her husband Tom Cruise's) crotch.
 Without telling Kidman, he asked Cruise to remove his underwear.
 Howard got the reaction he wanted, and it appears in the film.

-Although he had over 17 years of experience in the business in 1992, this film marked the first time that dialect coach Tim Monich had to teach his cast to speak in an Irish accent.
+Although dialect coach Tim Monich had over 17 years of experience, this film was the first time that he had to teach his cast to speak in an Irish accent.
 Technically, Nicole Kidman's accent is incorrect.
-As a well-to-do landowner's daughter in Ireland at the time, she would have spoken with a largely English accent, but, as this probably would have confused international audiences, she was taught to speak in an educated Dublin accent.
+As a well-to-do landowner's daughter in Ireland at the time, she would have spoken with a largely English accent.
+That probably would have confused international audiences, so she was taught to speak in an educated Dublin accent.

 The boxing scenes were filmed in the partially renovated train station in Billings, Montana.
 An abandoned Price Club in Billings served as both a factory to produce rubber chickens used in the movie, and a soundstage for the brothel.
 The brothel was built inside, and fire pumps were used to create rain.

 Ron Howard asked Rod Steiger to audition for the role of Daniel Christie, which greatly infuriated the Oscar- winning actor.
 He did, but failed to win the part.
 Richard Harris was also asked, but he flatly refused.

 Temple Bar, in Dublin's city center, was shut down for at least three months to accommodate the construction of the Molly Kay's bordello street set.
 Local shops and businesses were well compensated for the inconvenience.
 Despite that, the entire street set is only glimpsed briefly during the film.

 The trivia item below may give away important plot points.